Hajime Tamura

 Hajime Tamura (田村 元, Tamura Hajime) (5 May 1924 – 1 November 2014) was a Japanese politician.
 He held different cabinet posts and served as the speaker of the House of Representatives.

 Early life and education

 Tamura was born in Matsuzaka, Mie Prefecture, in 1924.
 In 1950, he received a law degree from Keio University.

-Career and activities
+Political career

 Tamura was a member of the Liberal Democratic Party.
 He was first elected to the House of Representatives in 1955.
 In the party Tamura was one of the leaders of the Interparty Relations Committee and belonged to the faction led by Kakuei Tanaka.